tobiassafie/first-year-coding/README.md

 - [war.py](./python_assignments/war.py)

 - ## Personal Projects
 As of right now, I am taking Computational Physics I and completing two to three more computational physics simulations every week in my core Physics course.
-I don't have any big plans for personal projects for the Spring term besides the displacement map, but we'll see what happens.
+I don't have any big plans for personal projects for the Spring term besides continuing the displacement map, but, to be honest, I'm waiting for my next idea.

 ### Flappy Bird
 A rough recreation of Flappy Bird.
 It features my own 3D models and incorporates realistic gravity (negligible drag and arbitrary impulse-based lift).